andrewguy/Training/workshops/Intro_to_Python/lessons/02_variables-and-data-types.md

 ## Conclusion, Part 2

+There are many other more complex data types from various Python packages.

+For example, the built-in [`collections` module](https://docs.python.org/3.7/library/collections.html) has data types such as counters (counts the number of times each value occurs) and ordered dictionaries (like a dictionary, but entries are ordered like a list).

+Packages such as `numpy` also have their own set of data types.

 That wraps up our overview of basic data types.
 Take a break and stretch your legs!

-There are many other more complex data types from various Python packages.
-For example, the built-in (`collections` module)[https://docs.python.org/3.7/library/collections.html] has data types such as counters (counts the number of times each value occurs) and ordered dictionaries (like a dictionary, but entries are ordered like a list).
-Packages such as `numpy` also have their own set of data types.

 [**Next Lesson: Functions, Loops and Conditionals**](https://andrewguy.github.io/Training/workshops/Intro_to_Python/lessons/03_functions-loops-and-conditionals)